 Do you use moving average forecasting to help plan your trades?
+The 50 sma, 100 sma, and 200 are the most popular simple moving average lines and the 9 ema, 13 ema, and 20 are the most popular exponential moving average lines.
+When price is near these levels it shows very important support and resistance levels.
+Pay close attention to crossovers as well.
 Technical analysis can be a great tool to help you with finding the best entries, exits and stop losses as well as support and resistance.

 It seems that every day someone will ask a question about moving averages, stop loss, profit target, or support and resistance lines in the Bullish Bears day trade chat room.